sebastian-mora/mcdiscordbot/README.md

 SNS and cloud watch need to be created as well.

-Long story short this is in a state to be auto deployed, rather use it as a reference on how to implement.
+Long story short this is not in a state to be auto deployed, rather use it as a reference on how to implement for now.

 ## Usage